The different options for leasing an electric car: LMD, LLD and LOA

 Depreciation of your electric car

-Finally, electric electric cars are subject to rapid depreciation, just like petrol or diesel cars.
+Finally, the electric cars are subject to rapid depreciation, just like petrol or diesel cars.
 By paying cash for an electric car, professionals risk losing a large part of their initial investment if they decide to sell the car after a few years.

 Monday to Friday